stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 # Introduction

-The current Clarity cost limits were set very conservatively in Stacks 2.0.
-Since the mainnet launch on 2021-01-14, traffic on the network has grown steadily.
+The current block limits were set very conservatively in Stacks 2.0, but since the mainnet launch on 2021-01-14, traffic on the network has grown steadily.
 In recent months, we have seen network congestion adversely impacting the user experience: valid transactions are not getting mined in a timely manner because there is far more demand for block compute